-- Our approach to reducing emissions - Monitoring, anticipating, informing and preparing the Group for national and international regulatory developments related to climate change.
-Involvement in and support for international negotiations through membership and voluntary support for initiatives such as Caring for Climate (UNGC) or the Task Force on Climate related Financial Disclosures (TCFD) - Establishing an internal carbon price: since 2015 we have implemented an internal carbon price, which has facilitated the divestment of coal activities.
-Supporting initiatives to develop carbon prices (Carbon Pricing Leadership Coalition, WEF Climate Leaders, Strengthening ETS for a better price signal, Quinet Commission in France...) - Develop and disseminate common language on the topic - Participate in commitment dynamics via institutions/associations Business. - Develop renewable energies, promote the most efficient technologies (energy efficiency, condensation boilers, heat pumps, etc.) - Supporting R&D and innovation within the Group - Define targets and propose action plans to put us on a decarbonisation trajectory in line with the Paris Agreement - Strengthen the transparency of reporting on the evolution of the Group's GHG emissions - Prepare/share Group positions - Development of a systematic dialogue with our stakeholders in order to share our approaches, our analyses, our positions, for example: with investors and in particular with the Climate Action 100+ coalition, and with local partners to ensure a fair transition, with Ademe on a methodology for the greening of gas... - Development of partnerships and collaboration with numerous associations: CPLC (Carbon Pricing Leadership Coalition); We Mean Business, B Team, WEF, WBCSD, IETA, ICC, CEPS, AFEP, MEDEF, EPE - Definition of a compensation strategy and scheme, including qualitative and quantitative criteria for the use of compensation for the needs of the company and its customers.
+- Developing and disseminating common language on the topic. - Participating in commitment dynamics through institutions/associations Business. - Developing renewable energies, promoting the most efficient technologies (energy efficiency, condensation boilers, heat pumps, etc.). - Supporting R&D and innovation within the Group. - Defining targets and proposing action plans to put us on a decarbonisation trajectory in line with the Paris Agreement. - Strengthen the transparency of reporting on the evolution of the Group's GHG emissions. - Preparing/sharing the Group's positions. - Developing a systematic dialogue with out stakeholders in order to share our approaches, our analyses, our positions, for example : with investors and in particular with the Climate Action 100+ coalition, and with local partners to ensure a fair transition, with Ademe on a methodology for the greening of gas... - Developing partnerships and collaboration with numerous associations: CPLC (Carbon Pricing Leadership Coalition), We Mean Business, B Team, WEF, WBCSD, IETA, ICC, CEPS, AFEP, MEDEF, EPE. - Defining a compensation strategy and scheme, including qualitative and quantitative criteria for the use of compensation for the needs of the company and its customers.